 This submission would have not only radically altered the flag, but it would also have run afoul of the law by sporting two extra white stripes and blue stars on a white background.
-The design featured four stars in the corners representing President Franklin D. Roosevelt’s Four Freedoms as well as a piece of poetry along the top and bottom: “From the state that is large, to the one that is small/All fifty offer peace and goodwill to one and to all.”
+The design featured four stars in the corners representing President Franklin D. Roosevelt’s Four Freedoms as well as a piece of poetry along the top and bottom: “From the state that is large to the one that is small/All fifty offer peace and goodwill to one and to all.”
 The two stars in the middle represent the largest and smallest states in the country.

 While the flag was required to have white stars on a blue field, there were no stipulations that the stars should be arranged in rows or in any particular pattern.
 Some early military flags featured individual stars in a larger star pattern or encompassed a bald eagle.
 This proposed design incorporated both those ideas.

 More branding logo than flag proposal, this submission by Gertrude Brofman was designed by her brother.
 It featured the letters “USA” inside a star, and whichever way the design is turned it always reads “USA.”

 Philip C. Brown of Fallbrook, California, submitted these six different patterns for the 50 white stars that included rows and circles.
 The Veterans of Foreign Wars endorsed a circle of stars, which represented unbroken unity, ringing a large star, which stood for “the polar star of Divine Guidance in the affairs of our nation.”

 This colored drawing from Estell Arthur Owens arranged the flag’s stars to spell out 1776, which was not only the year of the Declaration of Independence but the year in which Betsy Ross supposedly sewed the first “stars and stripes” version of the American flag at the request of Continental Army General George Washington.